RAF Woodchurch: 373rd Fighter Group

 The 373d Fighter Group was part of the 303d Fighter Wing, XIX Tactical Air Command.

-Movement to France took place in late July and most of the personnel and aircraft had left for Tour-en-Bessin (ALG A-13) by the 31st.
+Movement to France took place in late July and most of the personnel and aircraft had left for Tour-en-Bessin (ALG A-13) by 31 June.

 Woodchurch did not miss out as a haven for disabled bombers.
 On 29 June, a 458th Bomb Group Liberator landed without its nosewheel down, causing irreparable damage to the aircraft and urgent work for the runway repair crew, and another ailing B-24 put down safely on 19 July.

 Current use

 The area was fully returned to agriculture by the following year.
 Today, there is no physical evidence of the airfield, as the land has been redeveloped into either agricultural fields or meadows.
 The only way which the location of RAF Woodchurch can be determined is by comparing the road network on aerial photos of the airfield when it was active to the road network today.
 However, a privately owned airstrip does run parallel to the original main runway (01 - 19) and some evidence of the original dispersal standings can be seen from the air.